 The shapes and materials of modern buildings suit really well for abstract photography.
 Here you can be as creative as you want.
 Look at parts of the building and try to isolate them from the whole picture.
 Play with textures, lines, and colors.
 Abstract photography can complement really well a more conventional photo and it adds to the feeling of modernity.

 #3.
 Create tension with distortion to emphasize the size of the building

 Modern buildings are usually quite big.
 If you want to emphasize this feature, you can do it by using the vertical distortion to your advantage.
 Get close to the building and just point up.
 You will get this convergent vertical lines that make the building look taller.

 The nature of the building materials of modern buildings might be a perfect subject to play with.
 Glass windows will allow you to capture nice reflections: from the sky, the floor, closer buildings… experiment with reflections and you will for sure get interesting results.

 #5.
 Add some human in the frame to add a sense of scale and avoid sterility

-A lot of the modern buildings are tall, made with glass and metal and have cool colors.
+A lot of the modern buildings are tall, made of glass and metal and have cool colors.
 They don’t usually have any statue or any other motif.
 This might make them look a bit sterile and far from any human emotion.
-To diminish this feeling, you can add a human figure in your frame to break the artificiality.
+To diminish this feeling, you can add a human figure to your frame to break the artificiality.